-Published at Sunday, September 02nd 2018, 16:28:14 PM by Pedra Navarro.
+Published at Thursday, August 30th 2018, 17:42:09 PM by Aubrianne Fournier.
 Kitchen Islands.
 If your kitchen design features exposed brick walls, wood-lined vaulted ceilings and simple white cabinetry, then you may want to consider a kitchen island that has a simple granite or marble countertop, but is lined with reclaimed wood shelving and a kick space under the island where bar stools will be placed.
 The overall effect of these materials is warm and inviting.